Home ยป Dinner ยป Traditional Irish Lamb Stew

 This simple, one-pot lamb stew is simple to make with mostly hands-off cooking.

-Step 1: Prepare the Stew
+Step 1: Brown the lamb

 More Recipes You May Also Enjoy